-Are you looking to take your CBT training in Edinburgh or anywhere in Scotland?
-If so, then there are a few options for motorcycle training schools all within close distance that are fantastically suited to your needs.
+Are you looking to take your CBT training in Edinburgh?
+If so, then there are a few options for motorcycle training schools all within a close distance that are fantastically suited to your needs.

 Taking your CBT training in Edinburgh will be the first step to getting out on the road on a scooter or motorcycle.
 You can expect your CBT - which stands for Compulsory Basic Training - to last up to 8 hours and all you need to complete it is a UK provisional licence and to be at least 16 years of age.

 The good news is that contrary to what most people think, there isn’t actually a test involved with your CBT as there is with a full motorcycle licence - it’s simply a day of training that is intended to help you get to grips with the basic skills and knowledge required for motorcycle or scooter riding.

 And there is more good news too because this means that you don’t need to worry about revising anything specific before the day.
 With that said though, it may help to brush up on a few things.
 Luckily, we have plenty of handy guides and articles which will help prepare you for your CBT and there are plenty of resources online that will help you discover the answer to any specific questions that you might have.

 The course itself only lasts a day and is broken down into 5 parts.

 First, you’ll learn how to handle your machine, and learn basic highway code in the classroom.
 This will take just an hour or two at best and the best schools usually accompany this learning with a good cup of tea and perhaps even a biscuit or two!

 Once you’ve understood the theory, you’ll head outside onto the school’s purpose-built off-road training area, where you will perform basic manoeuvres on your motorbike or scooter.